-- IUCN Red Data List as Endangered (IUCN, 1996) - Red Data (Ireland) as Critically Endangered (Moorkens, 2006; Byrne et al., 2009)
+- IUCN Red Data List as Endangered (IUCN, 1996) - Red Data (Ireland) as Critically Endangered (Moorkens, 2006)

-The Republic of Ireland currently has stretches of 19 SACs designated for the pearl mussel covering 27 sub-basins.
+The Republic of Ireland currently has stretches of 19 SACs designated for the pearl mussel, covering 27 sub-basins.
 26 of these sub-basins hold Margaritifera margaritifera and one, the River Nore, contains M. durrovensis.